 5. For routine PRs, Gemini handles basic review without burning API credits.

 - Claude: Pay per API call.
 Varies with usage.
-A heavy review day might cost $1-2.
+A heavy review day might cost £1-2.

 - Gemini: Free tier exists.
 Generous enough for many use cases.

-For me, Copilot is the baseline — it's cheap, works everywhere, and handles 80% of PR-level tasks.
+For me, Copilot is the baseline.
+It's cheap, works everywhere, and handles 80% of PR-level tasks.
 Claude is for when I need better reasoning.
 Gemini is for when I want free.

 Complex multi-file refactors in PRs.
 The PR agents see the diff, not your full codebase context.
 For big changes, Layer 1 (terminal agents) is still better.

 Architectural decisions.
-Same as with any AI tool — they'll suggest confidently wrong approaches.
+Same as with any AI tool, they'll suggest confidently wrong approaches.
 Use PR agents for implementation review, not design review.

 Client repos without admin.
 Only Copilot works here.
 If you need Claude-level review on client code, either get admin access or use the terminal agent locally before pushing.